baharsener/baharsener.github.io/_pages/about.md

 ## Beyond research

 I can often be found in workshops or YouTube rabbit holes, learning a new skill or topic.
 When I'm not doing that, I like to dance, lift weights, and watch a lot of movies.
+I am happiest when I can talk with people who have expertise in domains I know little about!